 What is Present Continuous?

-'Present continuous' (also called 'present progressive') is used in English when we want to talk about an action that happens in the present moment and is continued.
+The 'present continuous tense' (also known as the 'present progressive') is used in English when we want to talk about an ongoing action taking place in the present moment.
+It emphasizes that the action is in progress and not yet completed.

 As you can see, the main verb comes after the 'to be' verb.

-Please note that we do not have a short form for the negative first-person singular sentence.
+Please note that there is no contracted form for the negative first-person singular statements.
 Carefully look at the example below:

 In English, the 'present continuous' tense is used in many different contexts.
 However, we are going to list some of its main functions below: